ankitapandit939/APC-INJECTION/README.md

   A Shell Code is basically a A malicious Payload (CODE) that can make our system Vulnerable , but to run this payload in Virtual Memory the attacker needs to write it in a memory location with EXECUTE(X) permissions .
-It runs directly from the memory (ex - RAM ) of the machine i.e insted of ruuning a program like androidstudio.exe the instructions (shellcode) will run diretly through memeory
+It runs directly from the memory (ex - RAM ) of the machine i.e insted of running a program like androidstudio.exe the instructions (shellcode) will run directly through memeory .

 There are some important points that must be noted: